Computational and Applied Mathematics

 I am also interested in math instruction with a focus on how students learn the mathematical problem solving process.
 My recent hobby has been to write the website Leading Lesson that makes the problem solving process explicit for over a hundred multivariable calculus problems.

 - ShapeFit and ShapeKick for Robust, Scalable Structure from Motion (with Thomas Goldstein, Choongbum Lee, Vladislav Voroninski, and Stefano Soatto).
 Proceedings of the European Conference of Computer Vision (ECCV), 2016.
-Accepted as an oral presentation. (pdf)
+Accepted as a spotlight presentation. (pdf)

 - ShapeFit: Exact location recovery from corrupted pairwise directions (with Choongbum Lee and Vladislav Voroninski), 2015. (pdf) (code)